abhijeet-shimpi/upload_ADME_to_ChEMBL/README.md

 * extracting ADME data from TDC,
 * splitting data into test, train and validation sets.
 * creating pandas dataframe for the split data and adding few more meta data.
-* Loading this data to the ChEMBL database.
+* Loading the data to the ChEMBL database.

 **Pre-requisites:**